Notes from the practice.

 On being small.

 A practice that takes on too many engagements stops being a practice and becomes a service organisation.
 The arithmetic is unforgiving.
-There is a fixed amount of attention available in a year, and dividing it across a growing number of clients does not produce more attention — it produces less, distributed thinner.
+There is a fixed amount of attention available in a year.
+Dividing it across a growing number of clients does not produce more attention.
+It produces less attention, distributed thinner.

 We have a hard ceiling on how many engagements we accept in a year.
-Not because we lack ambition, but because senior-led work demands the practitioner's actual hours — read, write, think, attend — not a delegated facsimile of them.
+The reason is straightforward: senior-led work demands the practitioner's actual hours.
+Reading, writing, thinking, attending.
+A delegated facsimile of those hours is not the same thing.
 If the work cannot be done properly within the cap, it is not work we should accept.

-This is also why we say no — to retainers, to framework agreements, to anything that lets scope expand without a fresh decision.
-Each engagement begins and ends, and the gap between them is when the practice does its own thinking.
+This is also why we say no to retainers, to framework agreements, to anything that lets scope expand without a fresh decision.
+Each engagement begins and ends.
+The gap between them is when the practice does its own thinking.

 Smallness is not a constraint.
 It is the discipline.